Before you arrive:

 When will parents receive the results?

 The evaluator(s) will meet with you either in person or by phone approximately four weeks after the evaluation to discuss testing results.
 This is called a feedback session.
 The session begins with a discussion of what dyslexia is and what it is not.
 We will then discuss how your child performed in relation to other students who are his/her age or grade level (i.e., average, above average, below average, etc.).
 We will also specify which word patterns your child was able to read or spell and which word patterns your child has not yet mastered.
-We will discuss your child’s pattern of strengths and weaknesses and whether or not the scores reflect characteristics of dyslexia.
-The continuum of services and supports available in the public school setting will be explored (if applicable).
+We will discuss your child’s strengths and weaknesses and whether or not the scores reflect characteristics of dyslexia.
+The continuum of services and supports available in the public school setting will be explained (if applicable).
 If your child has characteristics of dyslexia, recommendations will be given for instructional intervention and for accommodations in the classroom.
 We will provide you with a detailed written report, which summarizes the information above as well as the information shared by the parent and school.
 You are encouraged to share this report with your child’s school.